AdaCore/gprconfig_kb/doc/gprbuild_ug/gprbuild.rst

 For a more complete description of the syntax of Naming Patterns, see the second kind of regular expressions described in :file:`g-regexp.ads` (the 'Glob' regular expressions).

-When invoked with no switch `-P`, `gprname` will create a configuration pragmas file :file:`gnat.adc` in the current working directory, with pragmas `Source_File_Name` for each file that contains a valid Ada unit.

 .. _Switches_for_pgprname: